cbrnr/python-intro-short/08-Lists/08-Lists.md

 >>> x5 = copy.deepcopy(x)
 ```

-Note that if the list contains mutable objects itself, only `copy.deepcopy` will make copies from all objects (but this is also the slowest method).
+Note that if the list contains mutable objects (such as lists) itself, only `copy.deepcopy` will make copies from all objects (but this is also the slowest method).

 ### Concatenation
 Adding lists with the `+` operator concatenates their elements and creates a new list: